-Ren halts before the massive gate.
-He looks like a high-noon gunslinger laying down the law.
+Ren halts before the massive gate, like a high-noon gunslinger laying down the law.

 “Ren of the Barrens!” he calls back.

 “You!”
-The guard singles me out with a gloved finger.
+The guard points at me with a gloved forefinger.
 “Name and purpose!”

 “His name is Jon,” Ren says.
 “He is under my protection.”

-The guard turns and confers with someone out of sight—his superior, I imagine—then turns back to us.
+The guard confers with someone out of sight (his superior, I’m guessing) and turns back to us.
 “Ren of the Barrens!
 I would ask you a question!”